 Ramsey is a tiny village located in the state of Illinois.
 With a population of 895 people and just one neighborhood, Ramsey is the 691st largest community in Illinois.

-When you are in Ramsey, you'll notice that it is more blue-collar than most other communities in America.
-55.96% of Ramsey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ramsey is a blue-collar town, with 55.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ramsey is a village of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Ramsey who work in sales jobs (11.19%), farm management occupations (8.66%), and maintenance occupations (6.50%).

-As is often the case in a small village, Ramsey doesn't have a public transportation system that people use for their commute.
+Ramsey is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Ramsey in 2022 was $18,037, which is low income relative to Illinois and the nation.
 This equates to an annual income of $72,148 for a family of four.